SentryPeer/SentryPeer/README.md

 tls_listen_address = "0.0.0.0:5061"
 ```

-If you don't set these, a certifcate for localhost will be automatically
+If you don't set these, a certificate for localhost will be automatically
 generated in the directory that sentrypeer is run from creating a `cert.pem` and
 a `key.pem` file.